 10. Being too Honest:

-Honesty is a trait that we always look up for in other people.
+Honesty is a trait that we always look up to in other people.
 And it is a trait that we all want in an organization.
-But it does not have to pay an important role everywhere you go.
+But it does not have to play an important role everywhere you go.